fastify/fastify/docs/TypeScript.md

 An interface of properties used in the instantiation of the Fastify server.
 Is used in the main [`fastify()`][Fastify] method.
 The `RawServer` and `Logger` generic parameters are passed down through that method.

-See the main [fastify][Fastify] method type definition section for examples on instatiating a Fastify server with TypeScript.
+See the main [fastify][Fastify] method type definition section for examples on instantiating a Fastify server with TypeScript.

 ##### fastify.FastifyInstance<[RawServer][RawServerGeneric], [RawRequest][RawRequestGeneric], [RequestGeneric][FastifyRequestGenericInterface], [Logger][LoggerGeneric]>